Skip to main content

 <script src="https://cdn.jsdelivr.net/npm/@jcubic/lips@beta/dist/lips.min.js"></script>

-After adding script tag with main file, you can use Scheme code inside script tag:
+After adding the script tag with the main file, you can use Scheme code within a script tag.

 Running Scheme Code Inline